 Forming a company.
 Protecting ideas.
 Raising money.
 Hiring employees.
 Signing contracts.
 Mergers, acquisitions, and IPOs.
 From startup to exit, the law is ever-present in the daily life of an entrepreneur.

 Having access to expertise in navigating the legal issues that early stage ventures face on a daily basis is a competitive advantage not enjoyed by many startups due to attorney costs, misunderstandings of the law, and a desire to move as quickly as possible.

 You can be that competitive advantage, driving efficient execution of the business plan while also avoiding the legal pitfalls that impede early stage ventures far too often.

-The Entrepreneurship Law and Strategy degree program is an innovative, multi-disciplinary degree program focused on training entrepreneurs, future entrepreneurs, and others in the entrepreneurial ecosystem on the legal and strategic influences on new venture creation and success.
+The entrepreneurship law and strategy emphasis is an innovative, multi-disciplinary degree program focused on training entrepreneurs, future entrepreneurs, and others in the entrepreneurial ecosystem on the legal and strategic influences on new venture creation and success.